The Latest Scoop on the Benefits of Vitamin K2Healthy Living

 - Gouda Cheese: Gouda is one of the best aged cheeses to consume if you want lots of K2.
 Even if the gouda is not grassfed (which is the best way to go if possible), it will still contain plenty of K2 (in the form of MK-7)

 - Goose Liver Pate: This is not an easily obtained gourmet food, but if you love pate (who doesn’t?
 It’s so tasty!), pate from goose liver is going to give you the largest amount of K2.

 - Natto: You can usually find natto (make sure it comes from nonGMO soybeans!) at Asian specialty stores in the freezer section for about $3 for a small container.
 Natto contains a whopping 1,103 mcg of K2 per 3 1/2 ounce portion which blows away every other food by a country mile.
 If the taste of natto is something you just can’t stomach, try capsules of the MK-7 form of K2 extracted from nonGMO natto.
 I don’t recommend supplements of the MK-4 form of K2 as they are synthetically derived.

-I will have more to say about Vitamin K2 in upcoming posts.
+I will have more to say about the benefits of Vitamin K2 in upcoming posts.
 In particular, there is a newly discovered food that is mind-blowingly high in MK-4 (the animal form of K2) that I am gathering information on and will be writing about hopefully quite soon.

 Sarah, The Healthy Home Economist

 Subscribe today and gain access to my exclusive & FREE weekly newsletter packed with the latest health news, Real Food recipes, video how-to's, special discounts and much more!